aiven/devportal/docs/products/kafka/kafka-connect/howto/elasticsearch-sink.rst

     The ``SCHEMA_REGISTRY`` related parameters are available in the Aiven for Apache Kafka® service page, *Overview* tab, and *Schema Registry* subtab

+    As of version 3.0, Aiven for Apache Kafka no longer supports Confluent Schema Registry.
+For more information, read `the article describing the replacement, Karapace <https://help.aiven.io/en/articles/5651983>`_

 Setup an Elasticsearch sink connector with Aiven CLI
 ----------------------------------------------------